-My family’s Italian Wedding Soup recipe, with tender beef and pork meatballs, escarole, and acini di pepe pasta, simmered in Parmigiano-Reggiano infused chicken broth.
+My family’s Italian Wedding Soup recipe, with tender beef and pork meatballs, escarole, and Acini di pepe pasta, simmered in Parmigiano Reggiano infused chicken broth.
 This hearty one-pot meal is one of our favorite ways to warm up on a cold night.

 Italian Wedding Soup in a white handled bowl on an ivory ceramic plate with two spoons and slices of Italian bread